 Salt Dog Slims, Liverpool’s most infamous dive bar, has just opened,bringing their famous steins, brines and good times to Bow Lane.
 Known for its late night parties, emporium of world beers, bespoke cocktails and American style chilli dogs, Salt Dog Slims is the perfect day to night spot for everything from post-work drinks to weekend celebrations.
 Those wishing to hit the dance floor can enjoy that most varied of beasts – the bartender’s choice playlist; famously featuring everything from indie anthems to absolute bangers.

-FOOD AND DRINK: Nell’s to bring their first standalone ‘New York Pizza and Bar’ to Kampus
+FOOD AND DRINK: Nell’s bring their first standalone ‘New York Pizza and Bar’ to Kampus

-Nell’s, the home of the now famous 22” pies and slices will open in the iconic corner site at the new city centre garden neighbourhood, Kampus, on 5 November.
-Serving up their best selling Original Cheese, Do You ‘Roni Honey? & Vegan Deluxe, Nell’s at Kampus will feature a restaurant where you can make bookings for groups of all sizes, a bar and a standalone ‘Slice Bar’ where you can pop in for a quick slice all day and late into the evening.
+Nell’s, the home of the now famous 22” pies and slices has opened in the iconic corner site at the new city centre garden neighbourhood, Kampus.
+Serving up their best selling Original Cheese, Do You ‘Roni Honey? & Vegan Deluxe, Nell’s at Kampus features a restaurant where you can make bookings for groups of all sizes, a bar and a standalone ‘Slice Bar’ where you can pop in for a quick slice all day and late into the evening.

 HOTEL: Clayton Hotel arrives in Manchester city centre